 Camp Orkila has several different configurations of restrooms.
-Most campers will have access to all-gender bathrooms near their cabins which contain sinks, individual stalled showers, private changing areas, and toilets.
-In addition to the all-gender bathrooms, camp has multiple single-user toilets.
+Most campers will have access to gendered bathrooms near their cabins which contain sinks, individual stalled showers, private changing areas, and toilets.
+In addition to gendered bathrooms, camp has multiple single-user toilets.